What will my child learn in Year 2?

 Mathematics in Year 2 focuses on the 2, 5, and 10 times tables, Children will learn multiplication and division facts for these tables.
 They will also learn to add and subtract with two-digit and one-digit numbers.

 In fractions, they will find ⅓, ¼, ½, and ¾ of a shape or a quantity of objects.
 Children will study measures, including weight, capacity, and length, and they will learn to tell the time to five minutes.
 They will also study properties of 2D and 3D shapes, as well as a range of data-handling methods such as bar charts and pictograms.

 By the end of Year 2, children will be expected to know the number bonds to 20 and be precise in using place value.
 The ‘mastery’ style of teaching, which is emphasised in our curriculum, concentrates on breadth of knowledge.
 Children will be encouraged to use their understanding of the new concepts to solve challenges to deepen their understanding.

 Science in Year 2 is engaging and fun.
 Expect your child to learn about living things and their habitats, plants, animals (including humans), and uses of everyday materials.
 They will also learn how to work scientifically, how to observe closely, and how to record their observations.

 What do the KS1 SATs entail?

 At the end of Year 2, all pupils will take SATs in reading, SPAG (spelling, punctuation, and grammar), and maths.
-In 2017, the SPAG paper was optional and schools decided whether to administer it or not.
+We call this a quiz rather than a test, to avoid placing unnecessary pressure on the children.

 The reading test is made up of two papers, each worth 50% of the marks.
 They are designed to take roughly 30 minutes, although the children won’t be strictly timed.